P403n1x87/echion/README.md

   -i INTERVAL, --interval INTERVAL
                         sampling interval in microseconds -c, --cpu             sample on-CPU stacks only
+  -x EXPOSURE, --exposure EXPOSURE
+                        exposure time, in seconds
   -n, --native          sample native stacks
   -o OUTPUT, --output OUTPUT
-                        output location (can use %(pid) to insert the process ID) -p PID, --pid PID     Attach to the process with the given PID -s, --stealth         stealth mode (sampler thread is not accounted for) -w, --where           where mode: display thread stacks on SIGQUIT (usually CTRL+\) -v, --verbose         verbose logging
+                        output location (can use %(pid) to insert the process ID) -p PID, --pid PID     Attach to the process with the given PID -s, --stealth         stealth mode (sampler thread is not accounted for) -w WHERE, --where WHERE
+                        where mode: display thread stacks of the given process -v, --verbose         verbose logging
   -V, --version         show program's version number and exit
 ```